Bosa Sardinia, Italy Travel Guide

 Prices vary by travel style, but Bosa generally is equipped with good value compared to some of Italy's more famous destinations.

-The official currency throughout Italy, including Sardinia, is the Euro (€, EUR).
+The official currency within Italy, including Sardinia, is the Euro (€, EUR).
 ATMs, known as "Bancomat," are widely available throughout Bosa.
 It's easy to withdraw cash.
 Most hotels, restaurants, and larger shops accept major credit cards (Visa, Mastercard).

 Excluding international flights, daily costs vary by travel style.
 Here is an overview:

-Tipping in Italy is less common and less expected than in some other countries, like the USA.
+Giving tips in Italy is less common and less expected than in some other countries, like the USA.
 Here's a brief overview:

 Bosa is a safe destination.